 A lot of research shows that positive life events can actually trigger depressive episodes.
 This happens for a few reasons: first, a spike and then decline in mood or attitude can exacerbate stress.
 Second, the expectation that a positive event will eliminate all stress and bring unprecedented happiness is a destructive one, because the event rarely does that.
 This is why weddings, childbirth or a new job can be so incredibly stressful.
 On top of being a massive life change, there’s also the silent assumption that this should be a wholly positive thing, and anxiety and tension should be eliminated.

 It is jarring to discover this isn’t the case.

-Overall, it comes down to the simple fact that any accomplishments, achievements or life changes, no matter how positive, elicit change.
-Change elicits stress.
-This is particularly true for those who are already predisposed to anxiety and depression, because the concept of one’s comfort zone is absolutely essential to stabilizing their mood.
+Overall, it comes down to the simple fact that any accomplishments, achievements, or life changes, no matter how positive, elicit change.
+Changes elicit stress.
+This is particularly true for those who are already predisposed to anxiety and depression because the concept of one’s comfort zone is absolutely essential to stabilizing their mood.
 This is also why those people can often seem overwhelmingly particular, or narrow-minded.

 What are the signs of adjustment shock?

 Adjustment shock can manifest as simply an increase in anxiety or irritability.

 However, it is often more complex than that.